7.5 Documented Information | CONTROL OF DOCUMENTED INFORMATION

 The document itself should be noted with the approval date, the person who ultimately approved the document, and the title of the approver (not an explicit requirement of the ISO 9001 standard).
 The document must also have a version history maintained.
 An example would be an update to a process procedure to account for an industry change or requirement (see example here).

 Let’s look at requirements when the document needs to be revised.
 Let’s assume the document is currently controlled in the management systems as version 1 and is in need of revision to version 2.
 Version 1 of the document must be maintained, though not immediately accessible to most employees, yet not deleted or overwritten as version 1 may very well need to be referenced at some point in the future.
 Examples of future reference of older versions of documents may be in dealing with warranty issues, legal requirements, or simply during an internal audit to view the changes made to the document for suitability within the management system.
 The old version of the document should not be maintained as accessible to all users.
-This will create confusion an open up the door for users employees to obtain an old version of the document.
+This will create confusion and open up the door for users to obtain an old version of the document.

 Control of Records (yes this is still a thing if not explicitly stated in the standard)